section-engineering-education/engineering-education/error-correcting_codes_part2.md

 |`0000 010`|`010`|
 |`0000 001`|`001`|

-Now let's consider the same example presented in [Part 1]().
+Now let's consider the same example presented in [part 1](https://www.section.io/engineering-education/error-correction-part1/).
 We want to transmit the message `1011`.
 First, we can encode it into the message `1011010`.
 During transmission, an error occurs in the third bit resulting in the received message `1001010`.
 If we calculate the syndrome of this message, we will then get `011`.
 Matching this syndrome to our table, we find the error occurred in the third bit.
 So with syndrome decoding, we were again able to accurately correct the error.

 Syndrome decoding for the Golay code would look very similar to this.
 An implementation of syndrome decoding for the Golay code with a random error generator can be found [here](https://repl.it/@jorqueraian/GolayCode).

 ## Conclusion
+Let's talk about the statistics on how well we expect the Golay code to perform.
+Let's say we are transmitting a three-megabyte image through a communication channel with a probability of error 0.01.
+We would expect there to be 460,000 erroneous bits in the encoded image.
+When we receive this image and start to decode, we should be able to correct 99.99% of all the received 23-bit segments.
+This isn't perfect, but we would be able to correct the vast majority of the errors.
+We would expect less than 50 bits to still be erroneous.

 ## Further Reading
 If you're interested in learning more about error-correcting codes, specifically with a focus on mathematics, I would suggest reading the lecture notes [here](http://u.cs.biu.ac.il/~lindell/89-662/main-89-662.html).

-I would also recommend looking more into the [Reed-Muller code](https://en.wikipedia.org/wiki/Reed%E2%80%93Muller_code), the [Reed-Solomon code](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction), and the different types of [Concatenated codes](https://en.wikipedia.org/wiki/Concatenated_error_correction_code), such as the Forney code, all of which are mentioned in the lecture notes provided in the sources.
+Another very interesting code is the [Reed-Solomon code](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction) which focuses on correcting bytes rather than bits.
+My implementation of this code can be found [here](https://repl.it/@jorqueraian/ReedSolomon).

 ## Sources
 Lindell, Y. Introduction to Coding Theory (89-662) [Lecture Notes].
 (2010).
 Retrieved from (http://u.cs.biu.ac.il/~lindell/89-662/main-89-662.html)